HACCP Certification for Cannabis

 First, What is HACCP?

-Though HACCP was originally designed for food safety, it can also be applied to assess potential hazards in cannabis products, like edibles and tinctures.
+Though HACCP was originally designed for food, it can also be applied to assess potential hazards in cannabis products, like edibles and tinctures.
 This International HACCP Alliance accredited course provides easy to understand steps for implementation and design of Hazard Analysis Critical Control Point (HACCP) systems for the cannabis industry including growers, processors, manufacturers of edible cannabis consumables, tinctures, topicals, and beverages.

 Why is HACCP Certification for Cannabis Important?